iht/elastic2bq/README.md

 ## Google Cloud requirements

+Both the pipeline and the inference utility require to have access to Google Cloud credentials to use BigQuery and Google Cloud Storage.

+If you are using the Google Cloud SDK, make sure you configure it with your user and project id, and that you run both:

+`gcloud auth login`

+and

+`gcloud auth application-default login`

+The user needs permission to run Dataflow jobs, to read and write from Google Cloud Storage, and to create tables in the provided dataset in BigQuery.

-This pipeline requires you to have a Google Cloud project, where to store data in BigQuery and Google Cloud Storage.
-The pipeline is inteded to be run in Dataflow, although with the corresponding additional runner dependencies, it should run in any Beam runner.
+The pipeline is intended to be run in Dataflow, although with the corresponding additional runner dependencies, it should run in any Beam runner.

 It can also be run with the DirectRunner, but you will still  need to have a BigQuery dataset and a Google Cloud Storage bucket for the pipeline to work.

 ## Getting some data to play with (for testing)